-Sangita Gopal is an associate professor of English and a faculty member in the Comparative Literature Program.
+Sangita Gopal is an associate professor in the Departments of Cinema Studies and English and a faculty member in the Comparative Literature Program.

 She directs the CSWS Women of Color Project.